Chapter 5: V

-"Captain, enemy ships approaching bearing zero two point five!"
+"Captain, enemy ships approaching bearing zero point two five!"

 Meanwhile in the secondary Transporter Room, K'nera had just finished beaming aboard more than a dozen Betazoids.
 To say that they were surprised to see one of their own kind operating the transporter on a Klingon ship was a bit of an understatement.
 Nearly the moment that the energy beam had cleared each had begun to ask questions to which K'nera had no answers.
 What had made it worse, however, was that all of the questions had been shot her way telepathically.
-A new experience for her since even when she was among the few Klingon telepaths no one had ever intentionally tried to speak with her on that level.
+A new experience for her since even when she was among the few Klingon telepaths on Celyn Four no one had ever intentionally tried to speak with her on that level.
 Add that to the fact that the refugees were using Federation Standard instead of the Klingon language increased her stress level.

 "Everyone, please!
 I do not have any answers for you right now.
 We are still in the middle of a fight but as soon as we break away I'll be sure to try to find out just what all is going on!"
 K'nera blurted out after digging around in her memory for the correct words in the Starfleet standard language.